auth0/docs/webapi.md

         }
     });

-### Testing the app:
+###6.
+Testing the app:

 Open a browser, navigate to the website and press the login button.
 You should see Auth0 widget with a Google button, which is the default connection.

 Once you are logged in, you can try calling the API with and without the Authorization header to make sure things are properly configured.

-#### Extra tips...
+### Some extra tips...

 You can get the user id on the Web API side by doing:

       ClaimsPrincipal.Current.Claims.SingleOrDefault(c => c.Type == "sub").Value

-If you want to get all the claims from the user (not just the id), you should specify `openid profile` (instead of just `openid`) in the scope parameter, like shown in this snippet
+If you want to get all the claims from the user (not just the id), you should specify `openid profile` (instead of just `openid`) in the scope parameter:

     <script src="https://sdk.auth0.com/auth0.js#client=@@account.clientId@@&amp;scope=openid%20profile&amp;response_type=token"></script>

-> Notice that this will increase the size of the token, and it might break browser URL lenght.
+> Notice that this will add more user attributes to the token, and consequently increase the size of it.
+Some browsers have limits on URL lengths.

 You are done!
 Congratulations!